 Applicants must have a Master’s of Arts degree or proof of study at a comparable level.
 English is the working language of PhDArts, and proficiency in both speaking and writing in English is required.
 The application should be written in English.

 The PhDArts programme aims to encourage research that is rooted in practice – commonly referred to as artistic research or practice-based research.
-If the applicant is accepted to the PhDArts programme, he should be aware that there is no single, universally accepted definition of practice-based research, whether in arts or in other creative disciplines.
+If the applicant is accepted to the PhDArts programme, she/he should be aware that there is no single, universally accepted definition of practice-based research, whether in arts or in other creative disciplines.
 As a doctoral student engaging in practice-based research, the researcher will be adding to the body of work that helps to define what practice-based research is.
 However, the PhDArts team has adopted a working definition of practice-based research, which the applicant should consider carefully when filling out section 2 of the application form.

 The PhDArts working definition of practice-based research is: